swissclubto/swissclubto.github.io/_pages/sections/men.md

 addr="2901 Bayview Ave Unit #154, North York" description="Bayview Village
 Shopping Centre" %}.

+We also meet via Zoom, on every third Wednesday of the month.

 Here are the dates of the next few events:

 {% include upcoming-events.html section="men" %}